-There are many different Shih Poo haircut styles because this dog breed can take after different parents.
+There are many different Shih Poohaircut styles and Shih Poo grooming styles, as this dog breed can take after different parents.
 Some have naturally short or long hair and show off a beautiful curly coat, while others have lustrous straight locks.
-It all depends on your dog.
+It all depends on your dog; we have Shih Poo haircuts pictures you can check out to see which one is best for yours!

 A Shih Poo is an adorable dog made by cross-breeding a Shih Tzu and a Toy Poodle or two Shih Poos.
 These cuddly dogs are one of the best canine companions.
 They’re incredibly affectionate, small, have hair instead of fur, and are very loyal.